Why Do I Have Carpenter Ants On My Dallas Property?

-If you have seen a carpenter ant you probably would describe it as a "big black ant," and you wouldn’t be wrong.
+If you have seen a carpenter ant, you probably would describe it as a "big black ant," and you wouldn’t be wrong.
 They are definitely big.
 It’s all the other things that they do that most people don’t usually know about.
-In case you are not quite sure what is crawling around your home, here is a list of descriptors to help you identify the pest:
+In case you are not quite sure what ants are crawling around your home, here is a list of descriptors to help you identify the pest:

 - They have a waist with one node, and a thorax that is evenly rounded when viewed from the side.

 - They are black or red (or somewhere in between).

 - They usually range in size from 3/8 to 1/2 inch long; one species is only 3/16 inch.